CotalkerPartners/mongo-xlsx/README.md

 - Read from the modelMap while converting from excel to json (allow custom headers on excel)
 - Allow to filter fields with model
 - Fix performance issues
-- Fix date objects
+- Fix date objects (Fixed: test@ test_time.js but test are more lax)

 ## Known Limitations:

 1. Not using modelMap to convert from excel to json
-2. Doesn' soport mixed types
+2. May not work well with mixed types for the same key

-e.g. (error1_test.json is passing but their may be unknown side effects)
+e.g. error1_test.json is passing but their may be unknown side effects.
+More test are needed
 ```json
 [{"a":1},{"a":["hello","world"]},{"a":{"b":true,"c":false}}]
 ```